thekalinga/thekalinga.in/_posts/2020-12-21-aikms-rebuting-lies-of-indian-govt/2020-12-21-aikms-rebuting-lies-of-indian-govt.md

 ![{{page.title}}](farmers-hen.png){:.featured-image.img-fluid.margin-auto}

 **NOTE:** _This is a mirror of reply published by farmer's union to counter the deliberate lies of Indian Govt led by Narendra Modi.
-I took liberty of re-posting this in accessible manner.
+I took the liberty of re-posting this in accessible manner.
 Link to the original document is available at the end of the article._

 ## Background